panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

     requesting creation and manipulation of network state.
 This is seen as potentially dangerous (e.g., opens up a Denial of Service (DoS) threat to a router's control plane) and difficult for an operator to control.
-    End-to-end signaling approaches were considered problematic (see also section 3 of {{RFC6398}}).
+    Path-coupled signaling approaches were considered problematic (see also section 3 of {{RFC6398}}).
 There are recommendations on how to secure NSIS nodes and deployments (e.g., {{RFC5981}}).

   * Operational Aspects:

-End-to-end signaling technologies not only
+NSIS not only
-    require trust between customers and their provider, but also among different providers.
+    required trust between customers and their provider, but also among different providers.
 Especially, QoS signaling technologies would require some kind of dynamic service level agreement support that would imply (potentially quite complex) bilateral negotiations